Twigg021/tModLoaderEz/README.md

 5. Deactivate All
 6. Activate All
 7. Back {If the server is active, it should ask the user if they would like to restart it}
+8. Recursive Search {Only visible if there is a directory within "Mods", this should lead to a prompt telling User it'll delete all directories and just leave modern .tmods}